musichackdayindia/musichackdayindia.github.io/README.md

 ## Setup

+### Without docker

+Make sure you install Jekyll no your system.

 - Install [Jekyll](https://jekyllrb.com/docs/installation/) on your local system.

 - Run `bundle exec jekyll serve` command from terminal and direct to http://localhost:4000

+### Using docker

+Make sure you have docker installed on your system.

+- Build image using `make build` command.

+- Serve the website locally using `make serve` command.